LocationCaldas das Taipas, Guimarães, Portugal

 ClientAvepark, Parque de Ciências e Tecnologia

-From the architect.
+Text description provided by the architects.
 The building is designated to house small and medium sized technological companies and a cultural space.
 It is expected to be a cultural reference and the nest for new companies in a new technological park.

 The site was characterized as an empty space with very little references.
 There is a masterplan which hasn't still been executed.
 The building is composed by several individual volumes configured within a spiral external peel.The exterior is rapped by a continuous concrete form that exposes the translucent interior of the building where the boxes of the companies are hung.
 It is a similar effect as the one of peeling of an orange, denser in the center, and less dense as we stand back from it.
 The effect of spiral allows us to see the internal spaces of the building, turning it more permeable to the light, and to the surroundings.